It is imperative that the measures outlined by May are carefully devised and responsibly implemented.

 All in all, then, we should feel cautiously optimistic in the wake of today’s speech.

 That said, it is imperative that the new measures outlined by May are carefully devised and responsibly implemented.
-As has often been the case in the past, government policy in this area always has the potential to worsen the issue it’s trying to resolve.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+As has often been the case in the past, government policy in this area always has the potential to worsen the issue it’s trying to resolve.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.